sjbrown/misc_work/deckahedron/foundation.md

 The **resolution deck** (or simply "Deckahedron") is made of 20 square cards.
-Each edge of a card has a name, color, and number.
+Each edge of a card has a number, suit, and color.

 ![Image of Back](images/back_200.png)
 ![Image of Front](images/front_19_200.png)